LuemmelSec/LuemmelSec.github.io/about.md

 ---

 Hey fellas, my name is Daniel and I am just a normal IT guy who is interested in InfoSec.
-I currently work as a pentester at [r-tec](https://www.r-tec.net/home.html) in Germany pwning the world :)

 This is my blog that I run and maintain in my sparetime.
 It´s intention is to help me build, deepen and share knowledge.